The Museum is open Wednesday - Sunday, 10am - 5pm. Please note if you are booking tickets for 4:15pm admission that the

 We look forward to welcoming back our Friends and Patrons to the Museum.
 As timed tickets allow us to regulate numbers in the Museum, we do require Friends and Patrons to book timed tickets before their visit, but our Development team are on hand to help our supporters should they need any specific help.
 You can contact Kezia Evans, Development Manager, on 07718905987 or at email@example.com

 I want to book a timed ticket for someone else.

 To book a timed ticket as a gift for someone else, simply book the ticket in their name and forward them the confirmation email.

 There are toilet and baby changing facilities and an accessible toilet for you during your visit.
 We have enhanced our hygiene regime and these will be cleaned throughout the day.

 No, but there are many cafes in close proximity to the Museum.

 Can I take a tour?

-Tickets for our Highlights and Private Apartments Tours are currently suspended due to COVID and our narrow interiors.
-We have created a new Highlights Film, which allows you to explore the Museum from your own home.
+Yes!
+Our Highlights and Private Apartments Tours run Wednesday to Friday at 12 noon and weekends at 11am.
+We also have created a new Highlights Film, which allows you to explore the Museum from your own home.
 Narrated by Dr Emma Miles, the Highlights Film offers a fascinating introduction to the Museum, its vast collections, and the life and work of the brilliant and eccentric architect Sir John Soane.
 A Highlights Film costs £8, and is available for one week after purchase.